Accumulation of individual fitness or wealth as a population game: Model

 \section{Model}

-Consider a population consisting of a large finite number $N$ of individuals who are now and then randomly matched in pairs to play a fully specified version of the classical Hawk-Dove game (Maynard Smith and Price, 1973). \footnote{ We here depart slightly from Maynard Smith and Price (1973), and the usual treatment in evolutionary game theory, where expected, not realized, payoffs are considered.} This game is defined by two positive parameters, $v$ and $c$ , and each player has only two pure strategies, H ("hawk") and D (\textquotedblright dove\textquotedblright ).\ The paired individuals make their strategy choices simultaneously.
-If both choose D, they each receive $ v/2$ payoff units.
-If exactly one of them chooses H, then this player earns payoff $v$ while the other loses or earns nothing.
-If both choose H, then one wins $v$ and the other loses $c$, with equal probability for both individuals to be the "winner" of such a "fight".
-We will call the strategy profile DD \textit{compromise} and the strategy profile HH \textit{fight}.
-The game tree is shown in Figure \ref{Fig Arbre Jorgen} below.
-The material gains and losses to individual $i$ are indicated above those of individual $j$.
-If both play H, then "nature" (player 0) makes a random draw, resulting in a "winner" and a "loser", with equal chance for both individuals.\footnote{ An interesting extension of this model is to let the two individuals' wealth influence the winning probability, see comments at the end of the paper.}
+Let $\mathbb{N}$ be the set of positive integers, $\mathbb{N}_{0}$ the nonnegative integers, $2\mathbb{N}$ the even nonnegative numbers, $\mathbb{R} $ the real numbers, and $\mathbb{R}_{+}$ the nonnegative reals.
+Consider a population consisting of a large finite number $N\in \mathbb{N}$ of individuals who are now and then randomly matched in pairs to play a Hawk-Dove game (Maynard Smith and Price, 1973).
+This game, $G\left( v,c\right) $, is defined by its two positive parameters, the "value" $v$\ and "cost" $c$.
+Each player has only two pure strategies, H ("hawk") and D (\textquotedblright dove\textquotedblright ), where the first is "aggressive" and the second "docile".\ The paired individuals make their strategy choices simultaneously.
+If both choose D, they split the value equally, and thus they each receive payoff $v/2$.\footnote{ In the biology literature, it is usual to instead assume that one of the players receives payoff $v$ and the other receives nothing (see e.g. McNamara and Houston, 2005).} If exactly one of them chooses H, then this player earns payoff $v$ while the other's wealth is unchanged.
+If both choose H, then one wins $v$ and the other loses $c$, the cost of a lost fight, with equal probability for both.
+We will call the strategy profile DD \textit{cooperation} and the strategy profile HH \textit{fight}.
+The game is shown in extensive form in Figure 1 below.
+The material gains and losses to player 1 are indicated above those of player 2.
+If both play H, then "nature" (player 0) makes a random draw, resulting in a "winner" and a "loser", with equal chance for both individuals.\footnote{ By explictly accounting for the outcome of a fight, we depart from the usual treatment in evolutionary game theory, where expected, not realized, payoffs are considered.}